jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 increased in the Middle East owing to Iranian actors.
-Organizations involved in the policymaking and implementation ecosystem were among the most targeted, in line with many groups espionage\-focused remits.
+Organizations involved in the policymaking and implementation ecosystem were among the most targeted, in line with many groups’ espionage\-focused remits.
 Most targeted regions
 A breakdown of operations by region reflects the priority targets of the threat actors.
-Ukraine is the top European target per volume of observed activity, driven by Russian state actors invasion\-related operations.
-Israel remains by far the most\-targeted country in the Middle East and North Africa region as a result of Irans extensive focus there.
+Ukraine is the top European target per volume of observed activity, driven by Russian state actors’ invasion\-related operations.
+Israel remains by far the most\-targeted country in the Middle East and North Africa region as a result of Iran’s extensive focus there.
 North Korean and Chinese state actors drove South Korea and Taiwan to the first and second most targeted geographies in the Asia\-Pacific.
 Europe
 Middle East and North Africa